 The top right panel of Figure 3 considers the effect of firm characteristic heterogeneity on firm input purchases.
-The effect of firm characteristics on input purchases go in the opposite direction than those on net-separation rates, since higher net-separations are associated with lower input values as shown in Figure 2b.
+The effects of firm characteristics on input purchases go in the opposite direction than those on net-separation rates, since higher net-separations are associated with lower input values as shown in Figure 2b.
 Firms that purchase a higher number of products are more resilient in terms of input values.
 Similarly, firms with higher degrees of supply-chain complexity, measured by supply-chain depth of degrees 1 and 2, also are more resilient in terms of input drops.

 The lower panels of Figure 3 illustrate the effect of supplier characteristics on supply-chain resilience.
 The figure makes clear that several supplier characteristics have significant effects on net-separations and total input purchases (with the effect on input purchases being in the opposite direction to net-separation rates, as expected).
-An increase in the average outdegree of the supplier and the HHI of suppliers reduces separation and net-separation rates for firms facing highest supplier risk, and increases their input value.
-This suggests that firms with supply chains that rely on large or well connected suppliers, who dominate the sales of their product (a high HHI), do not break links in response to the shock even when their suppliers are in high-risk zones.
+An increase in the average outdegree of the supplier and the HHI of suppliers reduces separation and netseparation rates for firms facing highest supplier risk, and increases their input value.
+This suggests that firms with supply chains that rely on large or well-connected suppliers, which dominate the sales of their product (a high HHI), do not break links in response to the shock even when their suppliers are in high-risk zones.

-In fact, as shown in Section 5, these firms respond to the shock by significantly increasing their links with other well connected important suppliers.
-This suggests that more concentrated supply chains relying on single supplier nodes might be more resilient in terms of link strength to large shocks, perhaps due to the importance of these important supplier relationships, than more diverse supply chains where there are several suppliers for a product.
-The effects of an increase in the number of suppliers per product aligns with this intuition - an increase in the number of suppliers leads to an increase in the separation rate for higher supplier-risk firms.
-These broken links are not replaced by new links (as evidenced by the larger coefficient on net-separations), as these firms presumably have several suppliers for the products and breaking links with high-risk zone suppliers is less disruptive for them.
+In fact, as shown in Section 5, these firms respond to the shock by significantly increasing their links with other well-connected important suppliers.
+This suggests that more concentrated supply chains relying on single supplier nodes might be more resilient in terms of link strength to large shocks, perhaps due to the importance of these supplier relationships, than more diverse supply chains where there are several suppliers for a product.
+The effects of an increase in the number of suppliers per product aligns with this intuition: An increase in the number of suppliers leads to an increase in the separation rate for higher supplier-risk firms.
+These broken links are not replaced by new links (as evidenced by the larger coefficient on net-separations), as these firms presumably have several suppliers for the products, and breaking links with high-risk zone suppliers is less disruptive for them.

-Finally, consistent with the predictions of Elliot et al. (2022), firms who buy products that have many suppliers in the market, exhibit higher separation rates than firms who buy products with fewer suppliers.
-For example a firm that is in the 90th percentile in terms of available suppliers for the products purchased have a separation rate that is 2.38pp higher than a firm in the 10th percentile.
-This suggests that investing in link-resiliency is less valuable for firms who can easily find alternative suppliers elsewhere.
+Consistent with the predictions of Elliot et al. (2022), firms that buy products that have many suppliers in the market exhibit higher separation rates than firms that buy products with fewer suppliers.
+For example, a firm in the 90th percentile in terms of available suppliers for the products purchased have a separation rate 2.38pp higher than a firm in the 10th percentile.
+This suggests that investing in link-resiliency is less valuable for firms that can easily find alternative suppliers elsewhere.
 Once again, supplier characteristics have a similar interpretation when looking at total input value or net-separations as alternative resilience measures.
+Finally, firms that buy products that are produced by suppliers who are spatially concentrated in one of the lockdown zones exhibit higher net-separations and lower input values after the shock.

-In Appendix Tables A4-A6 we present the full estimation for the triple difference coefficients in Figure 3.
+In Appendix Tables A4-A6, we present the full estimation for the triple difference coefficients in Figure 3.
 We also run the same analysis for real sales and entry rates (which move in the opposite direction of separation rates), shown in Appendix Figure A7.